HyperBDR/docs/src/userguide/poc/huaweicloud-pre-settings.md

 ### Image Download

 ::: tip
 Overseas Huawei Cloud does not have Windows images.
-Windows images are primarily used for disaster recovery, while Linux images are used in block storage mode and serve as the base image for cloud sync gateway creation.
+Windows images are primarily used for disaster recovery with UEFI Windows as the source host, while Linux images are used in block storage mode and serve as the base image for cloud sync gateway creation.
 :::

 ::: tip